 Approximately two out of three people benefit from taking glucosamine sulphate.
-The effect of the supplement is generally noticed within a month, but may be noticeable even sooner, such as within a week; on the other hand, it may take up to six months for effects to be noticed.
+The effect of the supplement is generally noticed within a month, but may be noticeable even sooner, such as within a week; on the other hand, it may take up to several months for effects to be noticed.
 This differs for each individual.

 The protection provided by glucosamine lasts for some time after one stops taking it.
 After this period, however, the protection dwindles.
 Most people, therefore, take glucosamine without interruption.